-If tests confirm Folz has COVID-19, the onset of symptoms suggest she may have gotten it while picking up medical supplies in Chicago a week earlier.
+If tests confirm Folz has COVID-19, the onset of symptoms suggests she may have gotten it while picking up medical supplies in Chicago a week earlier.

 Truck driver says messages ‘a clear cry for help’

 Folz powered through as her symptoms worsened.
 She delivered her final load wearing gloves and a face shield, and slathering on copious amounts of hand sanitizer.
-She then waited nearly 21 hours for her backhaul.
+She then waited almost an entire day for her backhaul.

 “I did my due diligence while protecting the health of others and myself,” Folz said.

 Missing was a plan for getting Folz home despite messages and calls to her carrier and conversations with public health nurses in Canada.

 “I thought my messages were a clear cry for help,” she said.